AI CODE REVIEW

 Founder & CEO, CodeAnt AI

 AI tools for developer productivity promise faster delivery, but speed without discipline creates a hidden rework tax: hours lost to bug fixes, rewrites, and untangling oversized PRs.
 That tax isn’t trivial, CISQ estimates peg poor software quality at $2.41T in 2022.
-This blog post shows how to harness AI’s velocity without paying that bill.
-We’ll define the rework tax, pinpoint where AI helps vs. hurts, and lay out the guardrails that keep quality high:
+This blog shows how to harness AI’s velocity without paying that bill.
+We’ll define the rework tax, pinpoint where AI tools for developer productivity help vs. hurt, and lay out the guardrails that keep quality high:

-The goal is simple: ship faster, with fewer failures and less rework, so your DORA metrics rise for the right reasons.
+The goal is simple: ship faster, with fewer failures and less rework, so your DORA metrics and developer productivity metrics rise for the right reasons.
+If you’re evaluating developer productivity tools or broader engineering productivity tools, use this as your rubric.

 Next up: what the “rework tax” really is, and how to measure it before it silently drains your team.